 2011 Theme: Unsolved Mysteries

 The ninth generation family farm of the Kimball family.
 Maze is open daily (weather permitting) from August 1 until Halloween.
 They have a 4 acre maze and two smaller mazes.
 Also a one mile nature trail and ice cream.

-Lull Maze – Hollis, NH – 3 Acres
+Lull Farm – Hollis, NH – 3 Acres

 Get lost Friday through Sunday in their three acre cornfield.
 The price of admission to the maze is $5 per person.
 Open in September and October.
 Pick your own apples at the Hollis location.
 Annual carved pumpkin lighting allows you to view hundreds of carved and lit pumpkins.
 Farm animal petting area has cows, pigs, goats, sheep and more.